 - 1. The provider is responsible for requesting documentation that the primary caregiver or family member is absent due to a medical need. - 2.
 The provider must submit an EPSDT screening by a physician provider (31) that the 24-hour care is medically necessary and placement in a facility is detrimental to the recipient's health. - 3.
-The provider needs to secure an authorization for disclosure from the Legally Responsible Adult (LRA)LRI, parent/guardian or primary caregiverauthorized representative to provide documentation of absence due to a medical need.
+The provider needs to secure an authorization for disclosure from the Legally Responsible Adult (LRA) or primary caregiver to provide documentation of absence due to a medical need.
 Such information will be released to Nevada Medicaid or their designee for determination of eligibility for this benefit.